 Aimless drifting is one sure sign that your sail has not caught the wind.
 If you are driven by purpose, life will never find you unprepared.
 Now is the opportunity and it is never too late.

 It is not just the take off nor the flying that matters; but what counts is how you land finally.
-When you look back, hope you will find many lives impacted and fuses lit to explode hidden potential just because you stayed good and true to your purpose.
+When you look back, hope you will be able to find many lives impacted just because you stayed good and true to your purpose.

 “There are two great days in a person’s life–the day we are born and the day we discover why.”